Fihr ibn Malik: Etymology

-Some writers stated that his name was also "Qarish" (hard, diminutive is "Quraysh"), which fits him being the progenitor of the Quraysh tribe.
-However most genealogists reject this version.
+Some writers stated that his name was also "Qarish" (hard, diminutive is "Quraysh"), which fits his being the progenitor of the Quraysh tribe.
+However most genealogists reject this hypothesis.

 Role in pre-Islamic Arabia

-Fihr ibn Malik traded with other Arabic tribes and also was in charge for the needs of Arabic pilgrims going on Hajj which is a pilgramige in Islam.
+Fihr ibn Malik traded with other Arabic tribes and also was in charge for the needs of Arabic pilgrims going on the Hajj (the Islamic pilgrimage to Mecca).

 Fight against the Himyarites

 Fihr ibn Malik defended the city of Mecca from the Himyarite Kingdom; the latter intended to take away the stones of the Kaaba and transport them to Yemen so the Hajj would be transported there instead.
 Fihr led a joint force of Quraysh and warriors from the Arabian tribes of Mudar, Banu Kinana, Banu Asad, Banu Hudhayl and Banu Tamim which repelled the Himyarites.
-The enemy general, Hassan ibn 'Abd-Kulal was captured and imprisoned for three years until he was able to ransom himself out of custody.
+The enemy general, Hassan ibn Abd-Kulal, was captured and imprisoned for three years until he was able to ransom himself out of custody.